This story was originally published on December 17, 2018. This season’s light show will run from November 10, 2022 to January 6, 2023.

 There are four rotations with different songs and light configurations each time.
 While the music changes year to year, the University of Texas-Austin Longhorns’ fight song is a perennial favorite.

-“I love doing it because I get to be creative and it’s something that I’ve found pretty much everybody likes,” says Formby.
-“It’s a good family thing because children and grandparents and aunts and uncles and everybody can enjoy it together.
-The community has benefited from it.
-It’s sort of Mozart’s gift to the community.”
+“I love doing it because I get to be creative, and it’s something that I’ve found pretty much everybody likes,” says Formby.
+“It’s a good family thing because children, grandparents, aunts, uncles, and everybody can enjoy it together.
+The community has benefited from it, and it’s sort of Mozart’s gift to the community.”

-“Everything is disjointed in Austin [as the city has grown] but Mozart’s is in the middle of everything and we have the space,” he says.
+“Everything is disjointed in Austin [as the city has grown], but Mozart’s is in the middle of everything, and we have the space,” he says.
 “We’re one of the few places that can pull off an event like that.”

 In addition to Mozart’s large outdoor space, the mild winters in central Texas make the light show possible.
 Since kids look forward to seeing the lights, Formby says the show continues even if it rains.

 “We always run it unless there’s lightning,” she says.
 “I think the adults kind of understand that we have weather limitations in terms of how perfect it is.
 The kids don’t care [if it rains or a light or two doesn’t work].”

 As Ranstrom puts it, “there’s no better branding you can do for the community than a holiday light show.
 It really brings everyone together.”

 Photos courtesy of Mozart’s Coffee Roasters.
 This story was originally published on December 18, 2018 and has been updated to meet Fresh Cup’s current editorial standards.